cloud-and-smart-labs/akka-framework-for-dist-ml/README.md

 <code>docker stack deploy akkaFramework --compose-file docker-compose.yml</code>

 ### Running the framework locally
 Note: The repository contains only the 'main' folder files of the gradle project.
-So inorder to get this working, create a new gradle project and copy the contents of this main folder into the corressponding folder of that one.
+So inorder to get this working, create a new gradle project and copy the contents of this main folder into the corressponding folder of that one. <br>
 Once the project has been created, it can be run locally using the gradle build tool.
 We build a FatJar out of the gradle project. <br>
 <code>gradle clean build shadowJar</code>